 Previewed 11 August 2017, Opened 17 August 2017, Closed 16 September 2017 at the Open Air Theatre Regent's Park

-The return of the Timothy Sheader's acclaimed revival of Tim Rice and Andrew Lloyd Webber's seminal musical Jesus Christ Superstar for a strictly limited five week season
+The return of the Timothy Sheader's acclaimed revival of Tim Rice and Andrew Lloyd Webber's seminal musical Jesus Christ Superstar for a strictly limited six-week season

-Casting to be announced.
-Directed by Timothy Sheader with choreography by Drew McOnie, designs by Tom Scutt, lighting by Lee Curran and sound by Nick Lidster.
-This production was originally staged here at the Open Air Theatre in 2016.
-This 2017 staging marks 45 years since the musical's was first staged in London at the Palace Theatre in 1972.
+Directed by Timothy Sheader with choreography by Drew McOnie, designs by Tom Scutt, lighting by Lee Curran, and sound by Nick Lidster.

 When this production opened at the Open Air Theatre in July 2016, Neil Norman in the Daily Express wrote that "Timothy Sheader attempts to reboot the show by investing it with a hoodie'n'tracksuit energy that almost works.
 Visually it is given a lift by Drew McOnie's sharp and scintillating choreography which makes fine use of the minimally dressed set and the skeletal ironwork atop which two bands - one rock, one classical - perform."
 Sarah Hemming in the Financial Times described how "Jesus Christ Superstar is resurrected in this cracking production for a new generation...
 Director Timothy Sheader channels the festival vibe for his open-air staging of Andrew Lloyd Webber and Tim Rice's rock opera."
 Dominic Cavendish in the Daily Telegraph said: "A simple praise-be is owed to Timothy Sheader for mounting a proper theatrical realisation at Regent's Park...
 In the final reckoning, Superstar's seductive youthful potency and its Christ-like radicalism - courting sacrilege, yet achieving an essence of spiritual intensity - is reborn here in euphoria-inducing style.
 Hallelujah!"
 Sam Marlowe in the Times commented that "Timothy Sheader's production brings a modern sensibility to the piece without overdoing the 21st-century trappings.
 It doesn't muster enough dramatic potency until near the crucifixion climax, but it's fresh and lively, its familiar numbers delivered with such full-throated joy that at times it's like witnessing a minor miracle."
 Fiona Mountford in the London Evening Standard explained that "each new production needs a sprinkling of directorial genius to give it wings.
 Delightfully, the Open Air Theatre makes this work soar...
 Timothy Sheader offers some of the most stylish direction Iíve seen all year, sculpting each segment into something distinct and vivid and compelling."
 Quentin Letts for the Daily Mail said, "after a wet June, the Regent's Park Open Air has had a gloriously sunny week ó and has opened a must-witness version of the 1970 Andrew Lloyd Webber/Tim Rice opera Jesus Christ Superstar.
 Shorn of hippy excesses, infused with melancholy, this production is a work of rare mission and artistic merit...
 Fantastic show."